Centre for Terrestrial Ecosystem Science and Sustainability

 Associate Professor Rachel Standish

-Associate Professor Standish is a plant community ecologist who co-leads the Terrestrial Ecology Research Group teaching ecology and research methods.
+Associate Professor Standish is a plant community ecologist and Deputy Director for the Centre.
 She lives and works in south-western Australia where she is passionate about the ecology of the local plant diversity hotspot and its conservation.
-Dr Standish was acknowledged for her excellence in 2019 when she received the Vice Chancellor’s Award for Excellence in Research.
+Dr Standish was acknowledged for her contributions in 2019 when she received the Vice Chancellor’s Award for Excellence in Research and again in 2022 when she received a Fulbright Future Scholarship to research and teach in the United States.